MEMBERSHIP AT FIRST UNITED METHODIST CHURCH OF CLEBURNE

 WHAT ABOUT MY KIDS?

 We take very seriously our commitment to partner with families in the process of nurturing children into Christian faith.
 We believe it is one of the most important things we do as a community of faith.
-Children who join our church with their families are called constituent members in anticipation of Confirmation, a class for our 6th graders (or older students who have not been through Confirmation) where they are introduced to the basics of Christian faith and church membership.
+Children who join our church with their families are called constituent members in anticipation of confirmation.
+Confirmation is a class for our 6th graders (or older students who have not been through confirmation) where they are introduced to the basics of Christian faith and church membership.
 At the conclusion of confirmation, these young people are confirmed as full members of our church.

 SO, WHAT'S THE NEXT STEP?

 If you have questions about church membership, please contact Pastor Melissa Turkett.
 If you're ready to make a membership commitment, please join us in worship.